loteoo/hyperapp-starter/README.md

 .\node_modules\.bin\hygen component new --name 'my component' .\node_modules\.bin\hygen complex-component new --name 'advanced component'
 ```
 Available generators are available in the _templates folder
-If you Have hygen installed globally, which I recommend, you can do:
+If you Have hygen installed globally, which I recommend, you can do this instead.
 ```
 hygen component new --name 'my component'
 ```
-instead.

 http://www.hygen.io/